mongodb-js/compass/src/internal-plugins/README.md

-# Compass Internal Packages
+# Compass Internal Plugins

 ## Developer Notes

-When registering resources in the app registry, please use the `PackageName.ResourceName` convention for keys.
+When registering resources in the app registry, please use the `PluginName.ResourceName` convention for keys.

 ### Examples: